Social Icons

 Directed by Gareth Edwards

-This movie is a dark addition to the Star Wars ways and it is a great introduction to the upcoming Star Wars standalone films.
-Set between what happened after Star Wars Episode III: Revenge of the Sith (2005) and the beginning of Star Wars Episode IV: A New Hope (1977).
+This movie is a dark addition to the Star Wars universe, and it’s a great introduction to the upcoming Star Wars standalone films.
+It’s set between what happened after Star Wars Episode III: Revenge of the Sith (2005) and the beginning of Star Wars Episode IV: A New Hope (1977).

-The movie leaves behind the myths and story-line gridlocks of the other Star Wars movies and focuses of charting a new path with different tales and addition of new characters whose stories start and end here.
-It was great seeing something that had a new breed of heroes, instead of the focus the star wars franchise seems to have on the Skywalker family.
+The movie leaves behind the myths and storyline gridlocks of the other Star Wars movies and focuses on charting a new path with different tales and the addition of new characters whose stories start and end here.
+It was great seeing something that had a new breed of heroes, instead of the focus the Star Wars franchise seems to have on the Skywalker family.

 This is such a great thing because it means they can make more tie-ins based in the world of Star Wars.

-The movie however introduces too many new characters for us to be able to keep track of (my only snag), the movie’s pace was also very fast which means not a dull moment.
-First, we are on a planet, then we are involved in aerial battles, armored combat vehicles, grenades, laser battle, blind martial art monks and much more.
+The movie, however, introduces too many new characters for us to keep track of (my only snag).
+The movie’s pace was also very fast, which means there’s not a dull moment.
+First, we’re on a planet, then we’re involved in aerial battles, armored combat vehicles, grenades, laser battles, blind martial arts monks, and much more.
 When nothing is happening, we get to meet new characters.

-This is one of (if not the best) movie in the franchise.
+This is one of (if not the best) movies in the franchise.

-The movie plot is simple and straight forward.
-A research scientist named Galen was hiding from the Empire when an Imperial weapons developer comes to capture him as an aid to help complete the unfinished Death Star.
+The movie plot is simple and straightforward.
+A research scientist named Galen is hiding from the Empire when an Imperial weapons developer comes to capture him to help complete the unfinished Death Star.

-If you have been watching Star Wars you will know the Death Star is a space station-based weapon capable of destroying an entire planet.
+If you’ve been watching Star Wars, you’ll know the Death Star is a space station-based weapon capable of destroying an entire planet.

-Galen was captured and his wife was killed, but his daughter Jyn escapes and is raised by a Rebel extremist named Gerrera who lives on the desert moon Jedha.
+Galen is captured, and his wife is killed, but his daughter Jyn escapes and is raised by a Rebel extremist named Gerrera, who lives on the desert moon Jedha.

-Gerrera abandons Jyn and she grew up being a lone fighter until she was called in by the rebels to help get information which was believed to have been sent by her father on the weakness of the Death Star.
+Gerrera abandons Jyn, and she grows up as a lone fighter until she’s called in by the Rebels to help get information believed to have been sent by her father about the Death Star’s weakness.

-Now Jyn with a new team in a ship they named Rogue One, must find the Death Star plans and get it to the Rebels.
+Now, Jyn, with a new team in a ship they named Rogue One, must find the Death Star plans and get them to the Rebels.

-Awesome movie and there is no reason not to see it, and I hope further standalone projects are this good.
+Awesome movie, and there’s no reason not to see it.
+I hope further standalone projects are this good.

 Moana (2016)